What Is a Traditional IRA?

 A traditional IRA is simply a tax-deferred savings account that has several investing options and is set up through an investment institution.
 For instance, an IRA can include stocks, bonds, mutual funds, cash equivalents, real estate, and other investment vehicles.

 One of the benefits of a traditional IRA is the potential for tax-deductible contributions.
-In 2014, you may be eligible to make a tax-deductible contribution of up to $5,500 ($6,500 if you are 50 or older).
+You may be eligible to make a tax-deductible contribution of up to $5,500 ($6,500 if you are 50 or older) in 2016 (unchanged from 2015).
 Contribution limits are indexed annually for inflation.

 You can contribute directly to a traditional IRA or you can transfer assets directly from another type of qualified plan, such as a SEP or a SIMPLE IRA.
 Rollovers may also be made from a qualified employer-sponsored plan, such as a 401(k) or 403(b), after you change jobs or retire.